privacyidea/privacyidea/doc/eventhandler/tokenhandler.rst

 increase tokeninfo
 ...................

-Using the action ``increase tokeninfo`` you can increase the value of a tokeninfo key.
+Using the action ``increase tokeninfo``, you can increase the value of a tokeninfo key.
 The tokeninfo is interpreted as an integer value.
-As an *increment* you can use a positive or a negative value.
+You can use a positive or a negative value as an *increment*.
 An increment like "-7" will decrease the current tokeninfo value by 7.
 If the tokeninfo does not exist, it will be created with the increment value.